Giulico/dkickstarter/README.md

 yarn deploy
 ```

 This command will return the address of the contract.
-This address is the value of `CAMPAIGNS_FACTORY_ADDRESS` env var.
+This address is the value of `NEXT_PUBLIC_CAMPAIGNS_FACTORY_ADDRESS` env var.
+This variable is shared with the browser in order to let Metamask perform transactions.